oracleNetworkProtocol/plugchain/docs/cli-client/nft.md

 ## collection

-Query all assets based on Denom ID.
+Query all assets based on Class ID.

 ```bash